-After a long renovation period, Radisson Blu Hotel Lyon opened its doors again this weekend in the city’s sky-high Tour Part-Dieu, boasting spectacular views over Lyon.
-Renowned French photographer Michel Tréhet, who has a penchant for architecture and has exhibited his work in Paris, Berlin, and New York, documented not only the beautiful new premises, but also the renovation process, giving an interesting glimpse behind the scenes.
-We’ve had a chat with the artist about it all.
+The Radisson Blu Hotel Lyon sits in the city’s sky-high Tour Part-Dieu, boasting spectacular views over Lyon.
+Renowned French photographer Michel Tréhet, who has a penchant for architecture and has exhibited his work in Paris, Berlin, and New York, documented not only the beautiful new premises, but also the hotel's renovation process, giving an interesting glimpse behind the scenes.
+Read our chat with the artist to find out more.

 I studied architecture and am currently working on a project named “Archisable”, thought up by Martine Tina Dassault, where architects such as Bredan Macfarlane, Roger Taillibert, Christian de Portzamparc and Antoine Grumbach express themselves on the sand of the Deauville beach.
 In this context Radisson Blu’s Lyon project seemed like another chapter in my longlasting relationship with architecture.
 When discovering this Tower of Babel, eight hotel floors topped by a glass pyramid, a clear reference to technology, I felt a certain harmony with my photographic language.

-How would you describe your photographic approach, in general and in this particular case?
+How would you describe your approach to photography, in general and in this particular case?

 Photography is a means of expression, which transmits emotion, imagination, memories.
 It’s a beautiful way of telling stories.
 The story here is beautiful, graphical and strong, because the space is so unique.
 My role is to show it in its best light, without artifice, in black and white.